-COLLEGE OF LIFELONG LEARNING - DEAN'S LIST
+COLLEGE OF ADULT PROFESSIONAL STUDIES - DEAN'S LIST

-The College of LifeLong Learning's Dean List is generated three times a year, at the end of the fall, spring and summer semesters.

-To be named to the Dean's List, a student must have earned at least 9 graded credits within the semester with a minimum GPA of 3.7.
-Courses in which a grade of P (for Pass) is earned cannot count toward the 9 credit minimum.
+The College of Adult Professional Studies' Dean List is generated three times a year, at the end of the fall, spring and summer semesters.
+To be named to the Dean's List, a student must have earned at least nine (9) graded credits within the semester with a minimum GPA of 3.7.
+Courses in which a grade of P (for Pass) is earned cannot count toward the nine (9) credit minimum.